DaveKram/coord_transforms/README.md

 ## Motivation

 Providing simple helper functions for coordinate transforms seemed like a simple crate to create for the Rust community.
-Plus nalgebra does the heavy lifting for structures anyway.
+With unit tested code, the crate will provide a stable baseline for common coordinate transformations.

 ## Tests